Liège Revolution: Second French period (1794–1815)

 The first French occupation of Liège (1792–1793) had been full of hope for those of its inhabitants attached to Liège's independence, but the military dangers it had undergone in the meantime made Liège aware of the dangerous of isolation.
 Illusions of independence thus rapidly disappeared upon the second French occupation (1794–95), with the country dismembered and considered as conquered territory by France, which was then at the height of the Reign of Terror.
 That second occupation ended in the rapid integration of the principality's Walloon territories into France itself, which lasted from 1795 until 1814.

 In 1795, the National Convention decreed Liège's annexation following a vote for such action by the inhabitants of Liége, splitting it into three departments called Ourthe, Meuse-Inférieure and Sambre-et-Meuse.
 This meant Liége disappeared as a single entity, though the three new departments were loyal to France, unlike the other 'départements réunis'.
 This action was codified in 1801 by the Concordat of 1801 between Bonaparte and pope Pius VII.
 Bonaparte visited Liège in 1803, on which occasion Ingres painted a portrait of him (entitled Bonaparte, First Consul) to offer to the city.
-Baron Micoud d'Umons became prefect of Ourthe in 1806 and remained so until 1814 and the end of the annexation.
+Baron Charles Emmanuel Micoud d'Umons became prefect of Ourthe in 1806, and remained so until 1814 and the end of the annexation.
 After Napoleon's defeat by the Sixth Coalition, the Coalition powers decided at the Congress of Vienna to award Ourthe to the Kingdom of the Netherlands.